With Zod

 } catch (err) {

-// Server sent ERROR message with standard error code
+// Server sent RPC_ERROR with error code (typical RPC failure)

 } else if (err instanceof TimeoutError) {